P-p-H-d/mlib/README.md

 ##### `type_t *name_push_front_raw(name_t container)`

-Push a new element in the container `container` without initializing it and returns a pointer to the **non-initialized** data.
+Push a new element in the container `container` without initializing it and returns a borrowed pointer to the **non-initialized** data.
 The first thing to do after calling this function shall be to initialize the data using the proper constructor of the object of type `type_t`.
 This enables using more specialized constructor than the generic copy one.
-The user should use other `_push` function if possible rather than this one as it is low level and error prone.
+The user should use other `_push` functions if possible rather than this one as it is low level and error prone.
 This pointer should not be stored in a global variable.